-The Resourcing Strategy will help ensure the community's long-term goals and objectives, expressed in the Community Strategic Plan are met.
+Our Resourcing Strategy is developed to help ensure the community's long-term goals and objectives, expressed in Sustainable Sydney 2030 are met.
 Effective resource planning ensures Council will focus not only on the short-term issues and the range of service delivery indicated in the Operational Plan, but also on the medium and long-term challenges.